OAID/TengineKit/Android/docs/Android_api.md

  - If you want to use body landmark , please use ```BlazePose``` as body detect.

 ## Get Face Detect Infomation
 Since all functions on face are based on face detection, first create an object of ```Face.FaceDetect```.
-Detect detection will be faster, BlazeFace will be more accurate and the angle can be larger , but it didn`t support much faces(BlazeFace is based on the Google model).
-Will eventually return a [FaceDetectInfo list](#FaceDetectInfo);
+Detect detection will be faster, BlazeFace will be more accurate and the angle can be larger , but it didn`t support much faces.
+Will eventually return a FaceDetectInfo list.
 #### Parameter
  - imageData: Input data